-A unilateral disclosure from the taxpayer that because the stabilized fiscal terms reduce the effective tax rate (ETR) below the globally agreed rate, it will pay the tax that would otherwise be paid to the source country to the residence country through an income inclusion rule (or to a third country under an undertaxed profits rule).
-In such cases, taxpayers are encouraged to voluntarily agree to pay the tax in the source country despite the stabilized fiscal terms.
+A unilateral disclosure from the taxpayer that because the stabilized fiscal terms reduce the effective tax rate (ETR) below the globally agreed rate, it will pay the tax that would otherwise be paid to the source country to the residence country through an income inclusion rule (or to

-&lt;sup>42 This is the concept of "international public order" (or policy)-a set of foundational state interests that justify derogation from legal obligations that would otherwise apply.
+&lt;sup>48 This is the concept of "international public order" (or policy)-a set of foundational state interests that justify derogation from legal obligations that would otherwise apply.
 For example, it appears (as public policy) in the New York Convention as a ground for non-enforcement of a foreign arbitral award and in the United Nations Commission on International Trade (UNCITRAL) Model Law as a ground for set aside of an arbitral award by the courts of the seat of arbitration.
 From these two sources, it has been extrapolated backwards as a principle that arbitral tribunals would apply themselves to decline jurisdiction-for example, in cases of corruption-without the need for the more rigorous/legalistic inquiry that would otherwise be required into whether corruption vitiated a party's consent to arbitration under the applicable law governing the arbitral agreement.